gluonhq/gluonfx-maven-plugin/README.md

 The client plugin will download the Android SDK and install the required packages.

-Alternatively, you can define a custom location to the Android SDK by setting the `ANDROID_SDK` and `ANDROID_NDK` environment variables, making sure that you have installed all the packages from the following list:
+Alternatively, you can define a custom location to the Android SDK by setting the `ANDROID_SDK` environment variable, making sure that you have installed all the packages from the following list:

 * platforms;android-27
 * platform-tools
 * build-tools;27.0.3
-* ndk-bundle
 * extras;android;m2repository
 * extras;google;m2repository
+* ndk-bundle (in case it is not installed separately, then set the `ANDROID_NDK` environment variable accordingly)

 ## Getting started